MicroSaaSFactory

 Pass / review

-Readiness is shown as an operating decision, not a marketing claim.
+Launch is shown as an operating decision, not a marketing claim.

 Inspect blockers before moving a product toward revenue.